QiKatherine/QiKatherine.github.io/content/post/Test-based-file-management-in-emacs.md

 processing work (e.g. using yasnippet).
 2). when there is needs for higher level of efficiency (e.g. version control, regular expression based search).
 3). when there is needs for variety exporation (e.g.HTML or Latex).
-These happens regardless of managing several files or more than a thousand file.
+These happens regardless of managing several files or managing over a thousand files, which adds together became the reason that I moved my text work to Emacs.

- which adding together became the reason that I moved my text work to Emacs.
 For example, the most common way to manage files is using categories and tags (or tweaked as pages/binders/etc.) The limitation of using category is that you can only allocate an article ONCE (what about articles inherently belong to two or more categories?).
 The tags seem to